 - Assist in the training of colleagues in Community Support Service (CSS) facilitation

 - Perform other ad hoc duties as identified by Supervisors and Managers

 - Comply with all SCMSAC Policies and Procedures

 - Other duties as reasonably directed by the CEO, Senior Manager or Supervisor

 REQUIREMENTS FOR ALL VACANCIES

-Applications must address the key competencies (selection criteria): For an Information Package containing position description, selection criteria and an employment application, please contact Human Resources via email firstname.lastname@example.org or call 02 4448 0200.
+Applications must address the key competencies (selection criteria): For an Information Package containing position description, selection criteria and an employment application, please download above or contact Human Resources via email firstname.lastname@example.org or call 02 4448 0200.

 Preferred applicants will also be required to undergo a National Police Check and obtain a new paid employee Working with Children Check (as required by the Act) prior to appointment with South Coast Medical Service Aboriginal Corporation.